ISO Certification in India: Everything About Certification

 • Certificate of Incorporation or Business Registration Proof

-• GST Certificate /MSME or Trade License in case of sole proprietorship
+• GST Certificate/Approvable by MSME or Trade License in case of proprietorship

-• Office Address Proof (utility bill or rent agreement)
+• Proof of office address (utility bill or rent agreement)

-• Previous audit reports or compliance documents (if any)
+• Past audit reports or compliance documents (if any)

 ISO Certification Cost in India

-The cost of ISO certification in India can vary widely depending on several factors, such as the standard chosen, size of the business, and certification body These include the type of ISO standard chosen, the size and complexity of your organization, the number of branches or units being certified, and whether you’re opting for an IAF-accredited body.
+The price of adopting an ISO certificate can vary widely in India, depending on a number of factors like the type of standard selected, size of the business, or certification body.
+These factors include the ISO standard you select, the size and complexity of your organization, the number of branches or units being certified, and your choice between an IAF-accredited body or not.

-Pro Tip: Don’t fall for ultra-cheap ISO providers offering non-accredited certificates; they are not valid for tenders or international dealings.
+Pro Tip: Avoid ultra-cheap ISO providers offering non-accredited certificates; these won't be valid for tender contracts nor international dealings.

 Validity and Renewal of ISO Certificates